cloudfoundry/gorouter/README.md

 ## Supported Cipher Suites

-Refer to [golang 1.7](https://github.com/golang/go/blob/release-branch.go1.7/src/crypto/tls/cipher_suites.go#L269-L285) for the list of supported cipher suites for the Gorouter and configure Gorouter process with the corresponding OpenSSL cipher suite names.
-Refer [this](https://testssl.sh/openssl-rfc.mapping.html) documentation for list of OpenSSL RFC mappings.
+The Gorouter supports both RFC and OpenSSL formatted values.
+Refer to [golang 1.7](https://github.com/golang/go/blob/release-branch.go1.7/src/crypto/tls/cipher_suites.go#L269-L285) for the list of supported cipher suites for Gorouter.
+Refer to [this documentation](https://testssl.sh/openssl-rfc.mapping.html) for a list of OpenSSL RFC mappings.
-Example configuration enabling the TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256 cipher suite for Gorouter:
+Example configurations enabling the TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256 cipher suite for Gorouter:

 ```
 ...